rayzlui/mastermind/README.md

 ### Building the Mastermind Game

   I used Redux to store the state of the game.
-It holds:
+It holds each as its own reducer/state:
     - the Mastermind code
       - obtained using Javascript's fetch API
       - stored as a combo array and hash